dogechain-lab/dogechain-docs/docs/consensus/pos-stake-unstake.md

 with this PoS guide.
 These sections outline the steps needed to start a Proof of Authority (PoA) cluster with the Jury.

-Currently, there is no limit to the number of validators that can stake funds on the Staking Smart Contract.
+Currently, there is no limit to the number of validators that can stake funds on the ValidatorSet Smart Contract.

-## Staking Smart Contract
+## ValidatorSet Smart Contract

-The repo for the Staking Smart Contract is located [here](https://github.com/dogechain-lab/staking-contracts).
+The repo for the ValidatorSet Smart Contract is located [here](https://github.com/dogechain-lab/jury-contracts).

-It holds the necessary testing scripts, ABI files and most importantly the Staking Smart Contract itself.
+It holds the necessary testing scripts, ABI files and most importantly the ValidatorSet Smart Contract itself.

 ## Setting up an N node cluster